 Prior to separation, when parents lived together in the one home, they each had a role in monitoring and guiding their children’s schooling, essential to academic success.
 This does not change just because they are now separated and living in different households.
-It certainly makes it harder.
-Especially, when there are tons of things about a child’s educational experience that easily lead to arguments and conflict, between parents and also between stepparents and parents (think private vs public, state vs religious, co-ed vs single sex, how costs are managed and divvied up, subject choices, uniform issues, friendships, location of school and of course homework).
+But it certainly makes it harder – especially, when there are tons of things about a child’s educational experience that easily lead to arguments and conflict, between parents and also between stepparents and parents (think private vs public, state vs religious, co-ed vs single sex, how costs are managed and divvied up, subject choices, uniform issues, friendships, location of school and of course homework).

-A good place to start is to remain mindful that, inevitably, there will be times when it will be awkward, frustrating and challenging and easier to disengage or exclude the other parent in an attempt to avoid drama and conflict.
+A good place to start is to remain mindful that, inevitably, there will be times when it will be awkward, frustrating and challenging.
+There will also be times when, because of the drama and the conflict, it seems easier to disengage or exclude the other parent.
 But all the difficulty and complexity does not change the simple fact that both parents continue to have a part to play in supporting their children to learn and engage in school life – irrespective of how much midweek time they might spend with each of them during the school term.

 Box 1.
 Why get involved in your child’s/stepchild's education?